OFFICE RENTAL HONG KONG

 Market Analysis & Research

-• The office leasing market in Hong Kong remained weak in Q4 2022, with gross leasing volume declining by 22.1% q-o-q to 732,800 sq. ft. and full-year leasing volume declining by 10.6% y-o-y to 3.8 million sq. ft.
-This was due to economic headwinds at the global level.
+The office leasing market in Hong Kong remained weak in Q4 2024, with gross leasing volume declining by 26% q-o-q to 1.0 million sq. ft.

 Industry Commentary:

-• Hong Kong East was the only submarket where the vacancy rate fell this quarter, down 0.4-ppt to 13.2%.
+Hong Kong East was again the exception, where the vacancy rate slightly decreased by 0.3-ppt to 12.9%.

 Rents